 At the same time, Aspiration’s account statements still leave something to be desired.
 To me, they’re oddly confusing and not really what I’m used to from banks.
 So while I’m thrilled that they finally fixed the balances issue, I hope statements also get a second look in the future.

 When I opened my Aspiration account, my intent was to make it a joint account by adding my wife.
 Unfortunately it seems no such options exist.
 Lest you think that adding a “Trusted Contact” will do the trick, the bank advises it is not a beneficiary but, instead, a “person we will contact in the event you are unreachable when action must be taken on your account.”
 What’s really odd is that, in account info, there’s a section that says “Account Owners” — yes, there’s a plural!

 Poking around online, it seems that Aspiration is working to introduce joint accounts.
 That said it also appears that they’ve been declaring that for a while.
 Their latest timeline according to replies on Twitter in March 2019 is “Definitely not longer than a year!”

-There’s clearly a reason why Aspiration has been getting so much publicity as of late.
+There’s clearly a reason why Aspiration has been getting so much publicity in recent years.
 In addition to their unique business model and humanitarian efforts, they also offer a number of banking features that can help customers save money.
-Personally the 2% APY on savings coupled with free ATM access anywhere in the world is nearly enough for me to sing its praises.
+At the same time, based on the recent changes to their accounts, I can no longer whole-heartedly recommend them for your banking needs.